aayushherre/portfolio/README.md

 # Portfolio Website

-This is my personal portfolio website created using HTML, CSS, and JavaScript.
+This is my personal portfolio website created using HTML and CSS.

 ## Features
 - Navigation menu